Does Montana require minimum car insurance coverage?

 - $20,000 in property damage liability

-All drivers must meet Montana's car insurance requirements, but consider increasing your auto liability coverage limits to better protect your assets.
+All drivers must meet Montana's car insurance requirements but consider increasing your auto liability coverage limits to better protect your assets.

 Comprehensive and collision coverage can safeguard your vehicle

 Do you lease or finance your vehicle?
 If so, your lender likely requires comprehensive and collision coverage.
 But even if you own your car, physical damage coverages can pay to repair or replace a stolen or damaged vehicle.
-Learn more about comprehensive and collision coverage.
+Learn more about comprehensive coverage and auto collision coverage.

 With Progressive's Name Your Price® Tool, you're in the driver's seat.
-Let us know how much you can pay each month, and we'll show you options that fit that range.
+Let us know how much you can pay each month, and we'll show you coverage options that fit that range.
 Discover more about our Name Your Price Tool.

 How much is car insurance in Montana?